arbyste/jp-mining-note/docs/docs/setupyomichan.md

 **without** removing any of the existing template code, add the following template code as follows:

-1. Copy and paste the code below to the **top** of the default Yomichan template code:
+1. Copy and paste the code below to the **top** of the default Yomitan template code:

     ??? examplecode "Click here to show the template code to copy."